Sifchain/sif-apis/README.md

 # Mimir

 ## Overview
-Mimir is the god in Norse mythology famous for his knowledge and wisdom.
+In Norse mythology, Mimir is the entity famous for his knowledge and wisdom.
 His enlightened advices are valuable to obtain guidance and direction.🧙‍♂️

 In this repository, you can find all the data endpoints available for the Sifchain DEX.
 You can follow the instruction and create your own database by: